silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/How_Tos/02_Create_a_Google_Maps_Shortcode.md

 });
 ```

-You might want to [create a simple TinyMCE plugin](https://www.tiny.cloud/docs/tinymce/6/creating-a-plugin/) to provide a nice
+You might want to create a plugin for the JavaScript HTML editor to provide a nice
 UI for content authors to add the shortcode to their content.